-Cool wet days in the last week are ideal conditions for fungus to put forth spores which can land and grow on young, tender leaves of annuals (tomatoes!) and trees especially with fruit.
+Cool wet days in late spring or early summer are ideal conditions for fungus to put forth spores which can land and grow on young, tender leaves of annuals (tomatoes!) and trees especially with fruit.
 These spores grow on the living tissue and damage or kill the plant.
 To prevent severe damage, apply the appropriate fungicides for the plant you wish to protect.

-For any pest control program, always confirm what the pest is that you wish to control.
+For any pest control program, always confirm what pest you need to control.
 For example, a fungicide will do nothing for Japanese Beetle problems.
 We can help identify the issue if you bring us a sample in a sealed plastic bag or send a digital image.

 Our pest-control products list what they are designed to control.
-Follow the instructions on the product exactly and you should be able to get through the challenges of our crazy weather.
+Follow the instructions on the product exactly and you should be able to get through the challenges of crazy weather.